openstax/cnx-automation/README.md

 ### Execute the tests

-    $ docker-compose exec selenium-chrome tox
+    $ docker-compose exec selenium-chrome pytest

-> Note: The [Run the tests using tox](#run-the-tests-using-tox) section covers how to pass arguments to tox in order to target specific tests
+> Note: The [Run the tests using pytest](#run-the-tests-using-pytest) section covers how to pass arguments to pytest in order to target specific tests

 ### View the browser